 We must first establish and understand exactly what we are discussing about.

 The piano is technically a stringed musical instrument like the violin but it is played percussively.
 Unlike the violin which is played with a bow.
+First, it will help to know how this instrument produces music.

-In the piano, when a key is pressed, wooden hammer will move and strike the string.
+In the piano, when a key is pressed, the wooden hammer will move and strike the string.
 The note with resonate from the soundboard.
 This resonance from the soundboard is the rich sound pianos are known for.
 Not two pianos sound exactly alike.

 The body of the piano is large so the space within the piano will resonate the sound and make it richer.
 That is why a grand piano will always sound richer than an upright piano owing to its size.

 A keyboard is actually wrongly named.
 The keyboard is technically a row of keys on a piano or we can safely say, part of a piano.
-But keyboard has now been known as an electronic or digital piano.
+But the keyboard has now been known as an electronic or digital piano.

 The digital keyboards are run by electricity to produce their sound by using a synthesizer and amplified through speakers.
 There are no hammers and strings involved.
 All sounds are electronically produced and 2 keyboards can sound exactly alike.